 Departments that have not recently been awarded a grant are encouraged to apply.

-The deadline for submitting the application is Friday, April 14.
+The deadline for submitting the application has expired.

 Information needed FOR THE VISiTING SCHOLARS AND ARTIST PROGRAM